websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

 ## Determine the Destination

-APIs define names for Message Bus destinations.
+Message destinations are referenced by their names.
+APIs specify destination names.
 For example, the [`DestinationNames`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/DestinationNames.java) class lists Liferay's built-in destinations.
-The example `MessageListener` listens on the following destination name:
+The example `MessageListener` listens for messages sent to the Liferay destination named by the following `String` constant:

 ```java
 DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR
 ```

 Search the [`DestinationNames`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/DestinationNames.java) class or other APIs for the name of the destination you want to listen on.
-You'll specify the name in your `MessageListener` implementation.
+You'll specify the destination name in your message listener.

 ## Implement the `MessageListener` Interface